What is the outdoor durability of the CET Color printing press images?

 How does UV curing compare to solvent technologies?

 The pigment of solvent-based inks is suspended in a volatile solvent.
-When solvent-based inks are printed they erode the surface of the material to create a chemical bond between the ink and the substrate.
+When solvent-based inks are printed, they erode the surface of the material to create a chemical bond between the ink and the substrate.
 During the curing process, the solvent evaporates, leaving the pigment behind.
 It is the solvent evaporating that produces the unpleasant and potentially harmful fumes during printing and post-curing.
 In addition, the waste solvent must be collected and disposed of properly.
-The UV inks used in CET Color printing presses are 100% solid-curing.
-Curing of these inks by the UV lamps produces no unpleasant odors and creates a strong mechanical bond that is extremely flexible and immediately usable.
+The UV inks used in CET Color printing presses are 100% solid-curing and are VOC-free.
+Curing of these inks by the UV lamps creates a strong mechanical bond that is extremely flexible and immediately usable.
 Another big advantage of UV ink is reduced head maintenance and failures compared to solvent systems.
 UV inks remain liquid until exposed to intense UV light.
-Less clogged nozzles means less downtime, less waste and more time printing saleable output.
+Less clogged nozzles means less downtime, less waste and more time printing sellable output.

 What RIP vendors support the CET Color printing presses?

-All the printers are currently compatible with the following RIP vendors: Onyx©, Caldera©.
+All the printers are currently compatible with the following RIP vendors: Onyx© and Caldera©.